-What you must pay when you Services that are covered for you get these services Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are \$15 copayment for Medicarecovered for members who have moderate to very severe covered Pulmonary chronic obstructive pulmonary disease (COPD) and a referral Rehabilitation Services. for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-Medicare covers up to two (2) one-hour sessions per day, for up to 36 lifetime sessions (in some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services Requires prior-authorization (approval in advance) to be covered.
+Services that are covered for you Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Medicare covers up to two (2) one-hour sessions per day, for up to 36 lifetime sessions (in some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services What you must pay when you get these services \$15 copayment for Medicare-covered Pulmonary Rehabilitation Services.